tadamcz/value_of_information_webapp/README.md

 A Django app that acts as a wrapper around the package `value-of-information` ([tadamcz/value-of-information](https://github.com/tadamcz/value-of-information)).
 That package is included as a git submodule, and listed in `pyproject.toml` as a local dependency in editable mode.

+Queries take from a few seconds to many minutes to execute.
+Therefore, they are sent to a task queue (based on [Django-Q](https://github.com/Koed00/django-q)).
+Once a query completes, the results are displayed in the browser.

 The initial skeleton was set up using Cookiecutter Django.
 See `README_cookiecutter.md`.

 The best entrypoint into the code is probably [`views.py`](value_of_information_webapp/views.py).